Vijayakumar (Tamil actor)

 Panchaksharam Rangasamy Pillai (born 29 August 1943), known professionally as Vijayakumar, is an Indian actor who works in Tamil cinema.
-He started his film career in the Tamil film Sri Valli (1961) as a child actor and started playing a lead role from the movie Aval Oru Thodar Kathai (1974) then he worked in Madhura Geetham (1977) and Azhage Unnai Aarathikkiren (1979).
+He started his film career in the Tamil film Sri Valli (1961) as a child actor and started playing a lead role from the movie Aval Oru Thodar Kathai (1974) then he worked in Madhurageetham (1977) and Azhage Unnai Aarathikkiren (1979).
 He has also acted in Telugu and Malayalam movies.
 He also worked in television serials like Thangam, Vamsam, Talambralu, Nandini and Rasaathi.
 His son is actor Arun Vijay.

 Early life

 Vijayakumar was born on 29 August 1943 in Nattuchalai, Pattukkottai Taluk, Thanjavur district, Tamil Nadu, India.
-His birth name Panchaksharam was changed to Vijayakumar for films.
+He belongs to Veerakodi Vellalar Community .His birth name Panchaksharam was changed to Vijayakumar for films.
 He debuted in the 1961 Tamil movie Sri Valli.
 Again in 1964, with the help of his uncle, he came to Chennai and tried for roles, but only got a small role in the movie Kandhan Karunai as one of the devargal, arrested by the Asura king, Surapadma.
-Later in 1973, he got an offer to act in films.
+Later in 1973, he got an offer to act in a major film role.
 His first major role was in Kailasam Balachander's Aval Oru Thodar Kathai in 1974.